TaxFoundation/facts-and-figures/README.md

 #### Select Federal Excise Taxes

 In state excise tax Tables 22, and 24-28, federal gasoline, alcohol, cell phone, and tobacco excise taxes are included separately from state excise taxes in the United States (`id` of `0`) record.
+The Medical Device Tax is suspended from January 1, 2016 - December 31, 2017.

 | Item | Rate |
 | --- | --- |